iitapaallysaho/offshore/README.md

 python joo.py --data ClCdDU91-W2-250.dat --output plots/cl_cd_vs_aoa.png
 ```

-The command reads the provided `.dat` file, creates a single plot with dual
+The command reads the provided `.dat` file, prints the optimal angle of attack
+for each Reynolds number (based on maximising $C_\ell/C_d$), creates a single
-y-axes—$C_\ell$ on the left and $C_d$ on the right—plotted against angle of
+plot with dual y-axes—$C_\ell$ on the left and $C_d$ on the right—plotted
-attack for each Reynolds number block, saves the figure, and opens an interactive
+against angle of attack for each Reynolds number block, saves the figure, and
-window.
-To suppress the window (for headless environments), add `--no-show`.
+opens an interactive window.
+To suppress the window (for headless
+environments), add `--no-show`.

 ## Command-line options